 When Gender Nihilism: An Anti-Manifesto was released, it made larger waves than any other modern work on feminist theory or gender discourse.
 There was something unique about it that scratched our collective radical itch.
 Politics around acceptance, validity, and gender essentialism had failed to really provide any meaningful liberation of gender from its socially imposed normality; meanwhile trans men and women are still under constant threats of violence, non-binary genders are still colonially dismissed by many leftists, the “two gender” memes are everywhere, and diversity efforts have been swallowed up by pinkwashing.
 We’re either appropriated, we’re disrespected, we’re the blunt of a joke, we fear violence, or we become another statistic that gets buried within algorithms of social media.

 Trans people of all types still find themselves in a never-ending battle between their authenticity and the weapons of ideology.
-One example trans anarchists might relate to is the dreaded “left unity”, in which the abstract of “the left” is regarded as more sacred and real than the unique individuals the left aims to benefit.
-The dominative hierarchies, which we assume give rise to transphobia, still exist in these small anarchist niches when individuals are replaced by abstracts – ironically, always for the “ultimate well being” of those whose narratives they dismiss.
+Authoritarian policing still exists in these small anarchist niches when individuals are replaced by abstracts – ironically, always for the “ultimate well being” of those whose narratives they dismiss.
 It seems clear to me that should capitalism and civilization fall, transphobia would still continue, or perhaps worsen.
 It’s not just consumer culture killing trans people: it’s the complexities of personal, internalized, and systemic ideologies that perpetuate transphobia, which we engage with more often than we may realize.

 Then there’s those who moan about “identity politics” in leftist, post-left, and right-wing circles alike.
-This always means different things depending on who you ask, but the gist is essentially if you believe in “trans liberation” then you believe in identity politics because you aren’t woke enough to see transness as a social construct, or something.
+This always means different things depending on who you ask, but the gist is essentially if you believe in “trans liberation” then you believe in identity politics because you aren’t “woke” enough to see transness as a social construct..
 The anti-idpol type will say we need to prioritize economic or state oppression, because this has more of a “material reality” than trans issues (whatever the hell that’s supposed to mean).
 There are some decent criticisms of toxic leftism that come out of identity politics discourse, such as identitarian deference in which we have to prove our expertise to expound upon our own narratives.
-Ultimately, though, my stance is “identity politics” is too broad in what it aims to articulate, and far too arbitrary.
-I just don’t have much faith that left unity or a rejection of idpol are going to bring us what we really crave.
+Ultimately, though, “identity politics” is too broad in what it aims to articulate, and far too arbitrary, to be a worthy enemy of those who aim for the liberation of trans people.

 What we crave and demand is an ability to express ourselves freely and authentically as unique individuals.
-I myself continue to live my dual role – authentically agender or neutrois in all of my private moments without the lenses of masculinity or femininity which I find no meaning in – as well as the role of the male that is imposed on me when I enter the workspace or by those activists who would dismiss me as a “gay man” and ignore my own narratives completely, and therefore, my gender itself.
+I myself continue to live my dual role – authentically female in all of my private moments – as well as the role of the “male” that is imposed on me when I enter the workspace or by those activists who would dismiss me as a “gay man” and ignore my own narratives completely, and therefore, my gender itself.
 We saw something similar when Deep Green Resistance told trans women they were not allowed at an event for Marxist women.

 Even feminist theory, a vast school of thought that includes nihilists and anti-humanists, has been stigmatized as something to dismiss entirely lest the explorer be associated with irrational activists, TERFy Marxists, and (gasp) a tendency towards free expression (i.e., the infamous rainbow hair dye).
 Many will unfortunately miss out on the similarities between Simone de Beauvoir and Max Stirner, and you’d be hard-pressed to find many familiar with Dora Marsden, despite being perhaps the most prominent egoist feminist before the days of gender nihilism.
 Here is where gender nihilism was able to make its debut: by repackaging much of feminist theory without the feminist label, written through a perspective of anti-humanism and annihilation.